 You will need the paperwork for you to file an insurance claim or justify the self-employed tax deductions you took.
 However, you are not required to keep more paperwork than necessary or keep it for longer than needed.
 You can save lots of time and money by knowing what to keep and what to toss away.
 You are probably asking, `How long should I hold on to these documents?’
 Well, the answer to how long to keep tax receipts depends on a variety of factors.
 These include the type of taxes you are filing and the State you are in.

 You don't want to be stuck in a situation where you receive an IRS tax audit and you have no receipts.
 The Internal Revenue Service recommends keeping tax returns and the paperwork supporting them for at least three years after you file the return.
 This is the amount of time that the IRS has to audit you.
-You are required to keep employment tax records for at least four years after the date that the tax becomes due or paid, whichever is later.
+You are required to keep employment tax records for at least four years after the date when the 1099 taxes are due or paid, whichever is later.

 Although there have been whispers that seven years is the ideal period for you to hold on to your tax records, you don’t have to keep records for seven years because there is a three-year statute of limitations.